Brief of Disability Rts. Tex. & Legal Action Ctr. as Amici Curiae in Support of Appellant

 Summary

-Experts explain that Alcohol Use Disorder (AUD) is a lasting brain problem, not just getting drunk sometimes.
-It changes how a person thinks, remembers, makes choices, and controls themselves.
-AUD also makes it hard to do important things in life, even when someone is not drinking.
-A law called the ADA says that health problems that come and go, like AUD, count as disabilities if they make it very hard to do important things when active.
-The court did not follow this law.
-If the court used the correct law, a jury might decide that Mr. Mueck's AUD is a disability because he had strong cravings and trouble thinking.
-The experts also say the court was wrong to not take his request seriously.
-Mr. Mueck asked to miss four night shifts to go to therapy that a court approved.
-This was a normal and fair request to help with his disability.
-A rule says workers with alcohol problems must follow workplace rules, but this does not mean a boss can refuse to change a worker's schedule.
-Mr. Mueck was doing his job well and was fired because his boss would not change his schedule.
-The experts want the court's decision changed so a jury can decide if AUD is a disability and if his request for time off was fair, using the ADA law.
+Experts explain that Alcohol Use Disorder (AUD) is a lasting problem with the brain, not just getting drunk sometimes.
+It changes how a person thinks, remembers, makes choices, and controls themselves, making everyday life much harder even when not drinking.
+A law called the ADA Amendments Act says that problems that come and go, or get better, can still be considered disabilities if they cause big issues when active.
+The court in this case did not follow this rule.
+A jury could find that Mr. Mueck's AUD is a disability because he had strong cravings, trouble thinking, and felt he had to use alcohol.
+The experts also say the court was wrong to dismiss his request for help; Mr. Mueck asked to miss four evening work shifts for court-approved group therapy, which was a fair request for his disability and treatment, needing no special words.
+Another rule lets employers expect workers with alcohol problems to follow work rules and behave well, but it does not mean an employer can refuse to change a schedule or give time off when the worker has not done anything wrong at work.
+Mr. Mueck lost his job after his request for a schedule change was turned down, not because he did anything wrong.
+The experts believe the court's decision should be changed so a jury can decide if AUD is a disability and if the employer should have helped Mr. Mueck under the law.

 Open Amicus Brief as PDF